tardate/LittleCodingKata/README.md

-# 480 Little Coding Katas
+# 481 Little Coding Katas

-> Latest addition :sparkles: [minMoves](./python/min-moves) - Using python to unlock a backpack: cassidoo's interview question of the week (2026-09-06).
+> Latest addition :sparkles: [longestSorted](./ruby/longest-sorted) - Using ruby to find the longest word whose letters appear in alphabetical order; cassidoo's interview question of the week (2026-09-14).

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about